BrianHHough/FlightSurety/README.md

 There are two smart contracts used in FlightSurety for the App and for the Data.

 ## **[FlightSuretyApp.sol](./contracts/FlightSuretyApp.sol)**
-- this has the app/DApp logic
+- this has the app/DApp logic and oracles code
 - List of the 6 flight status codes:
     - `Unknown`
     - `On_Time`